anaseto/goal/docs/FAQ.md

 From integer to float, this means that big integers might be approximated after a conversion.
 From float to integer, if the float is too big to be represented or is NaN, it will not be considered an integer.
+Also, operations on integer operands can overflow, as defined by two's complement integer overflow.